University of Gothenburg

 This day deals with questions about what is required for a faster transition towards a sustainable society, and what role business, the public sector and civil society can play.

-During the fifth and final day, the focus is on career opportunities in the field of sustainability and professionals from different industries share their advice and experience.
+During the fifth and final day, the focus is on leadership, the job market, and career opportunities within the field of sustainability.
+Professionals from different fields share their advice and experience.

 In collaboration with business and society